Microbiology Science & Immunology

 |Hispanic or Latino||745|

-Americans aren’t the only ones with an interest in Microbiology.
+Microbiology appeals to people across the globe.
 About 2.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia